 Hello and welcome,

-It’s Friday again and time for another edition of the Jungian.Directory newsletter.
-We’re excited to bring you the latest from the Jungian community, featuring the latest events, books, courses, conferences, and videos.
-We hope you enjoy this week’s offerings
+It’s Friday and time again for a new edition of the Jungian.Directory newsletter.
+We’re happy to bring you the latest from the Jungian community, featuring the latest events, books, courses, conferences, and videos.
+Thank you for being here and for your helpful contributions.

 Friday Newsletter